cfpb/cf-grid/README.md

 ## Contributing

+Running `grunt` will compile LESS and run a build script that copies appropriate source files into the `dist` dir, archive the examples in a .zip. `grunt watch` to build when files change.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History